HypeCheck

 moderate

-Research-backed dose: unknown for extract form
+Research-backed dose: unknown for supplement form

 Tropical fruit extremely rich in vitamin C. Antioxidant properties are promising but human clinical evidence is very limited.